LivePersonInc/knowledge-center-archive/pages/documents/Messaging-Channels/Connectors/instagram-overview.md

 ### Rich Functionalities

-* **Instagram Stories** — Instagram Stories have a slideshow format that includes photos or videos, and they remain live for a fixed period of 24 hours.This short-lived nature of content drives urgency.
+* **Instagram Stories** — Instagram Stories have a slideshow format that includes photos or videos, and they remain live for a fixed period of 24 hours.
+This short-lived nature of content drives urgency.
 Stories enjoy a lot of visibility, displayed right under the Instagram logo at the top of a follower’s timeline.
 * **Photo and video sharing** — Photo and video sharing will empower consumers to share images with agents to explain complex issues or requests quicker and more accurately.

 ![](img/instagram-overview-1.png)